-If you work for a non-profit organization in NYC, join the Behavioral Design Center for a workshop on March 20, 2019: Motivating Civic Engagement: Behavioral Science for Activists
+If you work for a non-profit organization in NYC, join the Behavioral Design Center for a workshop on May 20, 2019: Behavioral Science for Practitioners: Communications Workshop

 We’re accepting more requests for assistance from non-profits interested in applying behavioral insights to existing or new programs.
 If you work for a non-profit in NYC and have a problem you’d like to solve, you can find more information here.

 The Behavioral Design Center also offers weekly office hours to New York City non-profits interested in getting 1:1 applied behavioral science advice.
 Sign up for an office hour here.

 We’re eager to work with non-profit organizations to apply a behavioral lens to program and service design.
 Through the Behavioral Design Center, we hope to spread these behavioral insights farther and help more New Yorkers benefit from beneficial programs.